ninjafella/discord-API-limits/README.md

 <br>

-### Currently this library has only been tested on 3.9
+### Currently this library has only been tested on Python 3.9

 ---